Grasscutters/Iridium/README.md

 From there, you can either start a proxy or read a .pcap file filtered with `udp.port == 22101 or udp.port == 22102`.
 Proxy captures will be saved to `captures` folder in a .gcap format and can also be read with this tool.

+# Using with Grasscutter on Localhost

+0. Set Grasscutter's GameServer port to an available port and set `PublicPort` to 22102.

+1. Open config.js and set `useDispatchServer` to false, `UdpTargetIP` to `127.0.0.1` and `UdpTargetPort` to the port that you specified.

+2. Start Iridium and enable UDP Proxy from Frontend, then you can start Grasscutter.

 # Node module API for your own packets